jaedonvisva/watmarket/README.md

 # WatMarket - University Prediction Market

-A university-specific prediction market platform where users bet GOOSE tokens on yes/no outcomes.
+A university-specific prediction market platform where users trade GOOS (virtual points) on yes/no outcomes.

 ## Stack